Anastasios-K/Time_Series_forecasting_CNN/README.md

  - openpyxl=3.0.5

 ## Requirements: dataset format
-The given dataset should have following attributes:
+The given dataset should have the following attributes:
  - Local Date
  - Local Time
  - Close